awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 + `MessageConfiguration` – Has the same structure as the [http://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-messages.html#rest-api-messages-attributes-directmessageconfiguration-table](http://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-messages.html#rest-api-messages-attributes-directmessageconfiguration-table) in the `Messages` resource in the Amazon Pinpoint API\.

-+ `ApplicationId` – The ID of the Amazon Pinpoint project to which the campaign belongs\.
++ `ApplicationId` – The ID of the Amazon Pinpoint project that the campaign belongs to\.

-+ `CampaignId` – The ID of the Amazon Pinpoint project for which the function is invoked\.
++ `CampaignId` – The ID of the Amazon Pinpoint project that the function is invoked for\.

-+ `TreatmentId` – The ID of a campaign variation used for A/B testing\.
++ `TreatmentId` – The ID of a campaign variation that's used for A/B testing\.

-+ `ActivityId` – The ID of the activity being performed by the campaign\.
++ `ActivityId` – The ID of the activity that's being performed by the campaign\.

-+ `ScheduledTime` – The schedule time at which the campaign's messages are delivered in ISO 8601 format\.
++ `ScheduledTime` – The date and time when the campaign's messages will be delivered in ISO 8601 format\.

 + `Endpoints` – A map that associates endpoint IDs with endpoint definitions\.
 Each event data payload contains up to 50 endpoints\.
 If the campaign segment contains more than 50 endpoints, Amazon Pinpoint invokes the function repeatedly, with up to 50 endpoints at a time, until all endpoints have been processed\.